-Once a registered panelist, you should receive email invites a few times a month.
-Each survey should only take 10-20 minutes on average though there’s a prelimiary qualifying survey before each one to make sure you’re a good match.
+Once a registered panellist, you should receive email invites a few times a month.
+Each survey should only take 10-20 minutes on average though there’s a preliminary qualifying survey before each one to make sure you’re a good match.

 There are 2 ways to make money with Peanut Labs.
-Online consumer surveys are the bread and butter of the site, though they’ve also partnered up with companies who have free trial offers you can sign up to for a small cashback.
+Online consumer surveys are the bread and butter of the site, though they’ve also partnered up with companies who have free trial offers you can sign up to for a bit of cashback.

-When you go into the main member’s dashboard area you should see a small number of surveys available for you to take.
-If not, just be patient and you’ll receive a survey invite in your inbox.
+Go to the main member’s area dashboard and you’ll see a limited number of surveys available.
+If not, be patient and you’ll receive a survey invite in your inbox.

 Watch this video to see a quick walkthrough of a typical survey:

-You might be asked to sign up for a 12 month subsciption to Netflix or a 30 day free trial of Amazon Prime and receive $.10 – $2.00 for signing up.
+You might be asked to sign up for a 12-month subscription to Netflix or a 30 day free trial of Amazon Prime and receive $.10 – $2.00 for signing up.

-While this is a nice little kick back if you were thinking of signing up anyway, if you’re spending more money than you’re making then obviously you’re defeating the object.
+While this is a nice little kickback if you were thinking of signing up to these services anyway, be sure you’re not spending more than you’re making.

-If you’re clever you can cancel these subscriptions before the free trial period ends and end up coming out on top, but be careful because if you forget then you’re going to find yourself paying out for the full amount for something you didn’t really want in the first place and we all know spending money is not making money!
+If you’re smart you can cancel these subscriptions before the free trial period ends and come out on top, but forget and you’ll find yourself paying out for the full amount for something you didn’t really want in the first place!

-Whichever way you look at it, you’re never going to get rich with Peanut Lubs or any other survey site for that matter – the payouts are too small, the surveys take too long and they’re just not enough of them to go around.
+Whichever way you look at it, you’re never going to get rich with Peanut Labs or any other survey site for that matter – payouts are too small, surveys take too long and there’s not enough of them to go around.

-There’s a lot of discussion online about whether or not Peanut Labs is a scam or a legitimate site.
-They’ve been rated a 1 out of 5 stars on TrustPilot, a 1.3 star out of 5 star rating on SiteJabber and have 90% negative ratings with the Better Business Bureau.
+There’s a lot of discussion online about whether or not Peanut Labs is a scam.
+They’ve been rated a 1 out of 5 stars on TrustPilot, a 1.3 star out of 5-star rating on SiteJabber and have 90% negative ratings with the Better Business Bureau.

-This doesn’t look good, but let’s take a look at some of the most common Peanut Labs complaints from their panelists…
+This doesn’t look good, but let’s take a look at the most common Peanut Labs complaints:

-This is by far the biggest frustration I’m hearing from panelists who answer questions as honestly and thoroughly as they can only to be told 30 minutes in that they no longer qualify, despite the fact they’ve answered all the questions.
+This is by far the biggest frustration I’m hearing from panellists who are told 30 minutes into a survey they no longer qualify, despite the fact they’ve answered all the questions.

 If it’s true they have a 90% disqualification rate then I think they should take a serious look at the screening processes.
 I mean, why not ask a few extra questions at the account setup stage and save people from having to waste their time?

-Whether this is true or not I guess we’ll never know, but the fact there’s so many complaints is not exactly reassuring when you’re trying to decide whether or not to join…
+Whether this is true or not I guess we’ll never know for sure, but the fact there’s so many complaints is not exactly reassuring…

-They literally pay you peanuts and pennies for your private information and I just don’t think it’s worth it.
-There are far better and more legitimate ways to make money from home.
+They literally pay you peanuts for handing over your private and confidential information and I just don’t think it’s worth it.
+There are far better and legitimate ways to make money.

-If you’re only expecting to earn a few extra cents here and there then you might find Peanut Labs a good fit but honestly, why waste your time filling out endless surveys when you could spend your online time more wisely and build a legitimate internet business for yourself instead?
+If you’re only expecting to earn a few extra cents here and there then you might find Peanut Labs a good fit but honestly, why waste your time filling out endless surveys when you could build a real online business instead?